Water is Coming: Climate adaptation, sea-level rise and urban solutions

 Poles are melting, groundwater is rising, and torrential rain is flooding roads and houses.
 It’s no longer a question of if, but when the water is coming – and how we adapt.

-In a sensuous and poetic exhibition universe, the exhibition Water is Coming explores the relationship between water, people and nature in a rapidly changing world where, despite the seemingly bleak outlook, there is also hope and opportunity.
+In a sensuous and poetic exhibition universe, the exhibition Water is Coming explored the relationship between water, people and nature in a rapidly changing world where, despite the seemingly bleak outlook, there is also hope and opportunity.

 Water is one of the greatest challenges of our time.
 Rising sea levels and more frequent cloudbursts demand radical change in urban design and organization.
 Cities like Copenhagen, Venice and Jakarta are already dealing with the inevitable question: How can we adapt to the water instead of fighting it?